dotnet/docs/docs/architecture/cloud-native/front-end-communication.md

 **Figure 4-2.** Direct client to service communication

-With this approach, each microservice has a public endpoint that is accessible by the front-end client.
-In a production environment, you'd go a step further and place a load balancer in front of your microservices, routing traffic proportionately.
+With this approach, each microservice has a public endpoint that is accessible by front-end clients.
+In a production environment, you'd place a load balancer in front of the microservices, routing traffic proportionately.

 While simple to implement, direct client communication would be acceptable only for simple microservice applications.
-This pattern tightly couples the front-end client to the core back-end services, opening the door for a number of potential problems, including:
+This pattern tightly couples front-end clients to core back-end services, opening the door for a number of problems, including:

 - Client susceptibility to back-end service refactoring.